-Learning how to sugar cranberries is a fun holiday activity for kids and get addition to your Christmas recipes!
-Simple sugar cranberries (aka: candy cranberries) are perfect for snacking, cranberries in recipes for desserts or drinks, and even holiday decorations for tables.
-This sugared cranberries recipe uses just three ingredients, so add it to your easy cranberry recipes!
+Learning how to sugar cranberries is a fun holiday activity for kids and great addition to your Christmas recipes!
+Simple sugar cranberries (aka: candy cranberries) are perfect for snacking, cranberries in recipes for desserts or drinks, perfect garnish for Christmas cakes, and even holiday decorations for holiday tables or on a beautiful garnish for a Christmas cheese board.
+This sugared cranberry recipe uses just three ingredients, so add it to your easy holiday recipes!